OH6AD/oikopupu/README.md

 * [Client](doc/client.md) which is a router or standalone computer connected to PupuNet wanting to benefit from peering.

-## What is PupuNet
+## What is PupuNet?

 Pupu Network (PupuNet) is voluntary radio amateur / hackerspace network operated in Central Finland.
 It consists of license free 5.6GHz radio links.
-There's
+There's a
 [slideset in Finnish](https://docs.google.com/presentation/d/1mcKpEr5pNB9fg6KunDP3IEJoJpMuC9Em-vqjP4xayTQ/present)
-explaining concept.
+explaining the concept.